Become an RQI member

 - 1 corporate certificate verifying RQI membership.

-Members/staff of the following organisations, businesses and bodies are eligible to take out an RQI affiliate membership at a discounted rate.
-Current organisational and corporate members of RQI are:
+Members/staff of the following Corporate or Group membership organisations (listed below) are eligible to take out an RQI Ordinary Adult membership at a 50% discount:

 - Reconciliation Australia